department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/design/search-content-doc.md

 N/A----------------------------------$X,XXX / month*

-* Housing rate and the amount of entitlement used decrease every 6 months as training progresses.
+* Housing rate and the amount of entitlement used decrease every 6 months as training progresses

-## no period at the end of this sentence in the sandbox

 **Accreditation:----------------------GI Bill students:**